Suzanna Danuta Walters

 Ruderman Professor of Jewish Studies; Director of Jewish Studies Program; Director of Humanities Center; Professor of English

-Associate Dean of Research; Director, Institute of Urban Health Research and Practice; Professor of Health Sciences and Sociology
+Associate Dean of Research; Director, Institute for Health Equity and Social Justice Research; Professor of Health Sciences and Sociology

 Valentine M. Moghadam